x4m/wal-g/README.md

 * `WALG_COMPRESSION_METHOD`

  To configure compression method used for backups.
-Possible options are: `lz4`, 'lzma', 'brotli'.
+Possible options are: `lz4`, 'lzma'.
 Default method is `lz4`.
 LZ4 is the fastest method, but compression ratio is bad.
  LZMA is way much slower, however it compresses backups about 6 times better than LZ4.
 Brotli is a good trade-off between speed and compression ratio which is about 3 times better than LZ4.

  * `WALG_DISK_RATE_LIMIT`